modimore/ElectronRPC-Demo/README.md

 ## Setup ##
 Since this project is written in two languages each with a separate runtime, setting up both a Node.js/Electron and Python environment for the project is necessary.
+ZeroMQ should be set up before both environments.

-*Note: Where OS-specific, examples and scripts here are for Windows 10.*
+*Note: Where OS-specific, scripts included in this repo are for Windows.*

+#### General ####
+1. Install [ZeroMQ][zeromq]

+#### Node.js/Electron Setup ####
+1. Ensure that you have a working setup for [node-gyp][node-gyp]
+  - This will involve installing Python 2.7 (whether or not you want the python part of your application to use Python 3) and a C/C++ compiler toolchain for your platform if you do not already have these.
+2. Run `npm install` for the project

 #### Python Setup ####
-One command will pretty much get you up and running, `pip install zerorpc`.
+One command will pretty much get you up and running.

+1. Run `pip install zerorpc`

 For development, creating a virtualenv is not strictly necessary.
 The scripts included in this example use one because it is good practice, but also because it makes a working Python interpreter available to distributions created with electron-packager for the same platform.
-Without it, either an existing Python installation must be relied upon or the python parts of the application must be bundled another way.
+Without it, either an existing Python installation must be relied upon or the Python parts of the application must be bundled another way.

-#### Node.js/Electron Setup ####
-This is only a little bit more complicated than the Python setup, but there's an additional trick you can do to allow you to develop faster and delay use of electron-packager.
-Required steps are as follows.

-1. Install [ZeroMQ][zeromq]
-2. Ensure that you have a working setup for [node-gyp][node-gyp]
-3. Run `npm install` for the project

-Additionally, you can use this last step make your development process easier.

-* Create a symlink to your projects's node_modules in the electron dist directory
-  * On windows (from project root, requires elevation):
-    `mklink /D node_modules\electron\dist\resources\node_modules node_modules`

 [zerorpc]: http://www.zerorpc.io
 [electron]: https://www.electron.atom.io